• Skip to main content

 The initial Golden Visa residence permit is granted for two years.
 As long as you continue to comply with the requirements, a further two-year permit will be granted and renewed every two years.
 Only one visit to Spain is required in each permit period.
 This makes Spain one of the easiest countries to move to in Europe for property investors.

 If you do decide you want permanent residency, you can apply after five years.
-Be aware; you must live in Spain for the five-year PR qualification period.
+Be aware you must live in Spain for at least six months per year for the five-year PR qualification period.
 Just holding the Spain Golden Visa will not meet the requirement.
+And the same 6 months per year is required for the ten-year citizenship qualification.

 Find out more with our How to Move to Spain guide.